fox-archives/sigag/README.md

 * Choose from a variety of pre-built themes, or custom-build a theme
 * Set recommended intervals or create a custom interval to study at
 * Configure a break interval, if needed
-* Collect various statitics such as
+* Collect various statistics such as
   * Total work time
   * Total break time
   * Total pauses